Learn about school counselor salaries by state, what they do and how to become one in this guide.

-Job outlook between 2018-2028: 8% growth, which BLS states is faster than average.
-The reason for the increase is due to the increases in school enrollment from the children of millennials and Generation Z enter school.
+Job outlook between 2018–2028: 8% growth, which BLS states is faster than average.
+The reason for growth is due to the increases in school enrollment from the children of millennials and Generation Z entering school.

 The number of expected new jobs between 2018–2028: 27,200

 How much does a school counselor make in Texas?
 According to the BLS’s Occupational Employment Statistics, the average annual salary in 2018 for school counselors in Texas was $60,080 or $28.88 an hour.

 School counselor salary in California

 Across all states, California offers the best salary to its school counselors at $74,530 annually or $35.83 hourly.
 The state also has the highest number of employed school counselors at 32,400 with the cities of Los Angeles, Long Beach, and Anaheim claiming a third of the total at 11,630.

 The state of New York's average earnings for a school counselor is $67,920, according to the BLS.
 The New York-Newark-Jersey City metropolitan area has the nation’s highest number of employed school counselors, with an average salary in that area of $72,740.

 School counselor salary in Illinois

 The average annual salary for a school counselor in Illinois was $56,540 in 2018.
 The average salary in the greater Chicago area was $58,940.
 Illinois also has the fifth-highest employment level of school counselors in the country.